Floer theory and reduced cohomology on open manifolds

 \subsection{Vanishing results}

 \begin{tm} Let $M$ be a geometrically bounded manifold such that $c_1(M)=0$.
 Suppose there exists a proper dissipative non-degenerate Hamiltonian on $M$ carrying no periodic orbits of index $0$.
-Then $\widehat{SH}^*_{univ}(M;\K)=0$. \end{tm} \begin{proof} By definition, the natural map $H^*(M;\K)\to\widehat{SH}^*(M;\K)$ factors through $\overline{HF}^*(M;\K)$.
-Since $\overline{HF}^*(H;\K=0)$, we get from Theorem~\ref{tmFloerProduct} that $\widehat{SH}^*_{univ}(M;\K)$ is a unital algebra in which $1=0$. \end{proof} \begin{lm} Let $M$ be a geometrically bounded manifold such that $c_1(M)=0$.
-The hypotheses of Theorem \ref{tmVanishing} are satisfied if $M$ carries a circle action $\psi_{\theta\in S^1}$ for which the following holds. \begin{enumerate} \item It is generated by a Hamiltonian $H$ which is proper and bounded from below. \item There is an equivariant compatible geometrically bounded almost complex structure $J$ such that the distance $d(p,\psi_{1/2}(p))$ under $g_J$ is bounded away from $0$ outside of a compact set and such that $\|H\|_{g_J}\leq f(H)$ for some tame function $f$. \end{enumerate} \end{lm} \begin{proof} Our assumptions imply that for any integer $k$, the function $(k+1/2)H$ is dissipative.
+Then $SH^*_{univ}(M;\K)=0$. \end{tm} \begin{proof} By definition, the natural map $H^*(M;\K)\to SH^*(M;\K)$ factors through $HF^*(M;\K)$.
+Since $HF^*(H;\K)=0$, we get from Theorem~\ref{tmFloerProduct} that $SH^*_{univ}(M;\K)$ is a unital algebra in which $1=0$. \end{proof} \begin{lm} Let $M$ be a geometrically bounded manifold such that $c_1(M)=0$.
+The hypotheses of Theorem \ref{tmVanishing} are satisfied if $M$ carries a circle action $\psi_{\theta\in S^1}$ for which the following holds. \begin{enumerate} \item It is generated by a Hamiltonian $H$ which is proper and bounded from below. \item There is an equivariant compatible geometrically bounded almost complex structure $J$ such that the distance $d(p,\psi_{1/2}(p))$ under $g_J$ is bounded away from $0$ outside of a compact set and such that $\|\nabla H\|_{g_J}\leq f(H)$ for some function $f:\R\to[1,\infty)$ for which the primitive of $\frac1{f}$ is unbounded from above. \end{enumerate} \end{lm} \begin{proof} Assume that the flow of $H$ has minimal period $1$.
+Our assumptions imply that for any integer $k$, the function $(k+1/2)H$ is dissipative.
 Indeed invariance of $J$ under the flow implies the flow of $H$ is Killing.
 Thus, by Corollary \ref{cyKilling} and Lemma \ref{lmCompCrit} the metric $g_{J_H}$ is geometrically bounded.
-The estimate on $d(p,\psi_{1/2}(p))$ implies loopwise dissipativity as in \S \ref{SubsecNonex}.
+The estimate on $d(p,\psi_{1/2}(p))$ implies loopwise dissipativity by Lemma \ref{lmLyap} and Corollary \ref{cyMinDisImpDis}.
+Indeed, in this case, the Lyapunov constant vanishes.
 Let $P\subset M$ be a connected component of the set of critical points of $H$.
 Then $P$ is compact and Morse Bott.
-For $p\in P$, the Robin-Salamon index $i_{RS}(p)$ with respect to the flow of $\frac12H$ is related to the Morse index by $i_{RS}(p)+2i_{Morse}(p)+\dim P=2n$.
+Since the flow of $H$ is $1$-periodic orbit the Robbin-Salamon index $i_{RS}(p)$ for any $p\in P$ is related to the Morse index of $H$ by $2i_{Morse}(p)+\dim P=i_{RS}(p)+2n$.